cms636/cms636.github.io/_posts/2015-02-22-finding-a-data-story-with-tableau-public.md

 ![scatterplot](/assets/harihar_tableau2.png)

-It looks like not all performances hit capacity, so Molire and Voltaire appear to be popular, even for playwrights at this theater.
+It looks like not all performances hit capacity, so Molire, Dancourt, and Voltaire appear to be popular, even for playwrights at this theater.

 With that, let’s turn our attention to plays.
 Which play sold the most tickets?
 If we make a pie chart, we can’t really figure that out easily.